SAFEHR-data/Data-Seedling/patient_notes/README.md

 - `location` and `cognitive-services-location`: Set to Azure region you are using, e.g. `uksouth`.
 - `storage_account_name` and `resource_group_name` in `unity_catalog_metastore` section: Unity Catalog Metastore can only be created once per Azure tenant.
 If your tenant does not have Unity Catalog Metastore deployed, pick any suitable globally unique value for `storage_account_name` and any suitable name for `resource_group_name`.
 - `databricks_account_id`: An ID for Databricks Account (on a tenant level).
 Follow the official documentation to obtain it: [Locate your Account ID](https://docs.databricks.com/en/administration-guide/account-settings/index.html#locate-your-account-id).
 - `cognitive-services-keys` and `cognitive-services-location`: To run the Feature Extraction part of the pipeline, you need to have a Language service deployed in Azure.
 It is not deployed automatically during FlowEHR deployment, so you'll need to do it manually.
-See screenshot below.
+See the screenshot below.
 - `azure-tenant-id`: Should contain Azure Tenant ID (also sometimes known as Directory ID) for your Azure Tenant.

 ![Create Language Service](/assets/CreateLanguageService.png)